 UnCommon Pages builds on Susan’s work with ruderal plants, including twentysix plants (2013) and Ruderal Plants in Manhattan (1995), which were both produced during residencies at Women’s Studio Workshop (WSW).
 Ruderal plants are those which first inhabit disturbed or destroyed landscapes, and Susan’s books explore “plants that live on edges and in cracks” of New York’s steel and concrete.
 Incorporating handmade papers of abaca, dandelion, and burdock, Ruderal Plants in Manhattan can be seen as twentysix plants’s material precursor.
 All the fibers used for twentysix plants were grown and harvested at the WSW ArtFarm or foraged in the surrounding areas.

 The product, field notebooks, can be used on other occasions at the Park, whether visitors are hiking, kite flying, biking, or learning about the environmental restoration.
-Check back for information on future workshops with Susan.

 Susan Mills is an artist who works entirely in handbound artist-book form.
 With 25 years of experience organizing and teaching bookmaking classes in institutional and alternative settings, thousands of people have learned to make their own books by her instruction.
 Susan’s teaching practice is fully integrated with her artistic production.
 She focuses on working collaboratively to produce large handbound editions and teaching large groups of people to bind books of all sizes with several different techniques.
 She runs Full Tilt Bookbinding, a series of intensive single-session bookbinding classes in New York City, and teaches at Nova Scotia College of Art and Design, the Cooper Union Continuing Education, and the Center for Book Arts.
 She also created a biweekly community-based podcast, Bookbinding Now.
 Read more about Susan’s work on our blog.